Moving on from the past

 Moving on from the past is empowering.
 It frees us from old emotional ties that serve no purpose years later.
 I have heard many clients talk about their past experiences as if it was still happening to them.
 The same old emotions emerge, stronger than ever.
 There comes a time when you have to ask how it helps to wallow in the past, a phase of life that is done with and cannot be altered.
 The power is in the moment, you can choose to stay stuck in the past or you can choose to look at what happened in the past differently.

-There was a huge imbalance of power and fairness in our house.
+There was a huge imbalance of power and fairness in our house and moving on from the past took time.
 It was only ten years later in my mid twenties that my stepfather brought up the incident in conversation in front of my mother.
 He said to me “You know, that time I hit you in the car?”
 At first I acted dumb, as if I didn’t know what he was talking about.
 He continued, “That’s the only time in my life that I have ever lost control”.
 It was good to hear him say those words, especially in front of my mother but it felt a bit late.
 I never understood why he couldn’t just have admitted it there and then.
 He made a mistake, lost control and punched me.
 I was the underdog, nothing would have happened to him.

 It’s futile to keep blaming your past for your failings today.
+When you move on from the past and let go, you free yourself.
 Sure, my upbringing has probably set me back in some ways but it also placed a ‘fire in my belly’ to get out into the world and be independent.I choose what to believe and what to focus on now.
 The philosophical approach I have adopted has helped me to put the past in its place.
 The hard times taught me skills such as resilience, gratitude (for what I have now) and gave me an immeasurable inner strength.
 Don’t allow those that have hurt you in the past to still be a feature of your present.
 They don’t deserve any of your emotional and mental energy.

 The past has shaped you but it does not have the power to determine the outcome of your life.
 Moving on from the past is a huge step towards taking responsibility for your own life.
 The best revenge is to succeed, find freedom and find a way to allow contentment and peace of mind into your life.